Haley Hamamura, BEd in Elementary Education Student

 What is your current program?

-I am graduating this Spring 2020 Semester from the ITE Elementary Education program, specifically from the Ka Malu O Kaiona* cohort.
+I am graduating this Spring 2020 Semester from the STE Elementary Education program, specifically from the Ka Malu O Kaiona* cohort.

 How did you become interested in the field of education?